facebookincubator/velox/velox/docs/configs.rst

 """"""""""""""""""""""""""
 All "hive.s3.*" config (except "hive.s3.log-level") can be set on a per-bucket basis.
-The bucket-specific option is set by replacing the "hive.s3." prefix on a config with "hive.s3.bucket.BUCKETNAME.", where BUCKETNAME is the name of the bucket. e.g. The endpoint for a bucket named "velox" can be specified by the config "hive.s3.bucket.velox.endpoint".
+The bucket-specific option is set by replacing the "hive.s3." prefix on a config with "hive.s3.bucket.BUCKETNAME.", where BUCKETNAME is the name of the bucket. e.g. the endpoint for a bucket named "velox" can be specified by the config "hive.s3.bucket.velox.endpoint".
 When connecting to a bucket, all options explicitly set will override the base "hive.s3." values.
 These semantics are similar to the `Apache Hadoop-Aws module <https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html>`_.